What’s the difference between dyslexia and dyspraxia?

 What is dyslexia?

-Individuals with dyslexia struggle to process phonemes or sounds and can sometimes take longer to perform routine language tasks such as decoding in reading and spelling in writing.
-It can also impact on working memory.
-Learn more about teaching strategies to help dyslexic children in the classroom.
+Individuals with dyslexia can struggle to process the phonemes (sounds) that make up words and can sometimes take longer to perform routine language tasks such as decoding in reading and spelling in writing.
+Dyslexia can also impact working memory.

 Dyslexia is the most common of the specific learning difficulties, affecting up to 10% of the population – 4% severely so.
-Other specific learning difficulties include dyscalculia, slow processing speedattention deficit disorder, attention deficit hyperactivity disorder and specific language impairment, all of which are usually hereditary.
+Other specific learning difficulties include dyscalculia and dysgraphia.
+Learn more about teaching strategies to help dyslexic children in the classroom.

 What do dyslexia and dyspraxia have in common?